macrdel/Big_DS_rep/Регрессия, ансамбли, решающие деревья/9 CarsPricePrediction/README.md

-## The wheel of data
+# The wheel of data

-### Brief introduction​
+## Brief introduction​

 ​Comapany owns a considerable amount of corporate cars and it wants to be able to calculate their total value for accounting purposes.
-To do that the company wants to:
+To do that the company wants to

 1) have a model, which will predict the price of a car (single at a time) based on its input parameters;
 2) Estimate cars economical depreciation function (how do they lose value over time).​

 It was decided to test this approach in Kazakhstan division at the first place.

-### Problem description​
+## Problem description​

-You are provided with already collected data in a format of csv file.
 In the first row there are column names; all the other rows contain data, each row corresponding to one publication on [Kolesa.kz](https://kolesa.kz/) website.
 The columns are separated with semicolon.​

 ​You are asked to do the following:​